How to Merge Multiple Microsoft Word Documents

 If you are someone that works with Microsoft Word a lot, you have probably come across a time when it would have been very convenient to merge a few Microsoft Word documents together, creating a single master file.

-Merging is possible via the manual process of copy-and-past although its not very intuitive.
+Merging is possible via the manual process of copy-and-paste, although its not very intuitive.

 Microsoft does offer us a simpler way to merge multiple documents at once through their ‘Text Merge’ or ‘Object Merge’ function.
 It is easier but still seems a little clunky.